smwesten-usgs/swb2/doc_src/pages/index.md

 In addition to these benefits of netCDF file use, the fact that dozens of open-source tools are available to read, write, and visualize netCDF files makes them a good format for use with SWB.
-A basic tool called ncdump—a program to dump the contents of a netCDF file—is distributed by Unidata, the maintainer of netCDF file format.
-Issuing the command ncdump –h along with the filename will cause the header information and other various metadata to be printed to the screen.
+A basic tool called ncdump-a program to dump the contents of a netCDF file-is distributed by Unidata, the maintainer of netCDF file format.
+Issuing the command ncdump -h along with the filename will cause the header information and other various metadata to be printed to the screen.

 As an example, one useful source for gridded daily weather data is the Daymet product containing gridded daily precipitation and air temperature for the conterminous United States on a 1 kilometer grid-cell spacing (Thornton and others, 2016).
 The metadata stored in the file reveals a variety of useful information about the file contents (fig.
-2–12).
+2-12).

     netCDF daymet_v3_prcp_2014_na {